 59. Saber Tooth Cat Cloning – Saber Tooth Cat Resurrection

-- Scientists believe that in the near future, it might be possible to clone saber toothed cats.
+- Scientists believe that soon, it might be possible to clone saber toothed cats.

 - They are some of the few extinct species that can be resurrected, including dodo birds and woolly mammoths.